Chapter 19 : Second Chances

 Ron and Hermione sat in a nearby park near a small pond.
 They watched the ducks swimming about aimlessly.

 “Should we go to another orphanage today?”
 Ron asked.

 Hermione shook her head.
 “I don’t think so.
-It’s past noon right now.
-And if we want to search the place, we’ll need more time.”
+It’s already past noon right now and if we want to search the place, we’ll need more time.”

 “Where do you think he’s hidden it?”
 Ron didn’t look at Hermione, he stared at the ducks.